-Currently, most psychedelics are also not approved for use in mental health treatments, but recently the VA decided to fund studies on the use of psychedelics in treating mental health conditions.
-This came after years of growing numbers of veterans heard stories from fellow vets about the game-changing effects of breakthrough therapies using psychedelics.
-Many veterans are so bought in on psychedelic treatments that they've even left the country at their own expense to get this care.
+Currently, most psychedelics are also not approved for use in mental health treatments.
+But recently the VA decided to fund studies on the use of psychedelics in treating mental health conditions.
+This came after years of a growing number of veterans hearing stories from fellow vets about the game-changing effects of this breakthrough mental health therapy.
+Many veterans are so bought in on psychedelic treatments that they've left the country at their own expense to get this care.